 Tennessee law prohibits employment discrimination based on race, national origin, sex, pregnancy, religion, creed, disability, age (40 and older), and use of a guide dog.
 Tennessee employers must comply with these laws if they have at least eight employees.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company’s HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
-The Tennessee Human Rights Commission enforces the state’s laws prohibiting discrimination; the Commission has offices in Nashville.
+The Tennessee Human Rights Commission enforces the state’s laws prohibiting discrimination.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to file a complaint with the EEOC.

 If you have a written employment contract promising you job security, you are not an at-will employee.
 Tennessee also recognizes implied employment contracts based on promises in an employee handbook.
 For example, if your employee handbook guarantees that employees won't be fired without good cause, you may have an implied contract.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.